Home > All Recipes > Cupcakes > Small Batch Vanilla Cupcakes

 Great question!
 While I try not to claim any of the recipes on the blog are ‘the best’, I will say these vanilla cupcakes are as close to perfect as you can get.

 • I use the reverse creaming method – The butter is added with the dry ingredients, rather than the wet.
 It coats the flour, minimizing gluten development, and produces a soft and airy cupcake.
-This is the same method I use for my small 6-inch vanilla cake and small batch of frosted lemon cupcakes.
+This is the same method I use for my small 6-inch vanilla cake.

-• I also use sour cream – I have experimented a lot with my recipes for small batch cupcakes to achieve that soft store-bought texture.
+• I also use sour cream – I have experimented a lot with my cakes and cupcakes to achieve that soft store-bought texture.
 I have found that sour cream and milk yield a soft cake crumb that stays moist for days.

 • Pronounced vanilla flavor – I will use vanilla bean paste when it seems appropriate (which is why you see little flecks in the pictures!).
-And for a classic vanilla cupcake, this is an instance where it’s appropriate!
-It delivers pure vanilla flavor.
+And for a classic vanilla cupcake, this is an instance where it’s appropriate.

 Tell me More About Reverse Creaming